 - Make sure to visit the diving center at the hotel, which provides snorkeling gear and information about whale shark diving.

-- Take your time to discover the hotel, try to find both phone booths (you can use them to call anywhere in the world for free)!
+- Take your time to discover the hotel, and try to find both phone booths (you can use them to call anywhere in the world for free)!

 - Make sure to always check the weather before traveling!